Yellowjacket (Marvel Comics): Rita DeMara

-Fictional character biography

 Criminal career

-When first seen, Rita DeMara was a reluctant supervillainess who had stolen one of Hank Pym's Yellowjacket costumes, and modified it, making it more feminine (and removing the insect emblem).
-However, when she clashed with the Wasp, she became terrified upon shrinking, and was captured.
+Rita DeMara was a reluctant supervillainess who had stolen one of Hank Pym's Yellowjacket costumes, which she modified to make more feminine (and removing the insect emblem).
+But when she clashed with the Wasp, she became terrified upon shrinking and was captured.

 Yellowjacket participates in a takeover of the Avengers Mansion, assisting one of the more powerful versions of the Masters of Evil as a professional criminal.
-Defeated, Yellowjacket is sent to prison but is freed by the Fixer with amorous intentions.
-She flees and tries to gain revenge on the Wasp, but is distracted by the sight of Black Knight.
+Yellowjacket is defeated and sent to prison, but she is freed by the Fixer with amorous intentions.
+She flees and tries to gain revenge on the Wasp, but she is distracted by the Black Knight.
 Furious at being rejected, the Fixer tries to kill her.
-Black Knight helps Yellowjacket defeat him and the two part on possibly romantic terms.
+The Black Knight helps Yellowjacket defeat the Fixer and the two part on possibly romantic terms.

-During a time when no Avengers were active, her costume receives a call for help from an automated system at an old Avengers base.
-She finds herself teaming up with the Beast, The Captain, Falcon, Hercules, the Hulk and Jocasta.
+During a time when no Avengers were active, her Yellowjacket costume receives a call for help from an automated system at an old base of the Avengers.
+She finds herself teaming up with the Beast, The Captain, the Falcon, Hercules, the Hulk and Jocasta.
 They battle the High Evolutionary wishing to jumpstart humanity's evolution through worldwide catastrophe.
-Yellowjacket helps battle through the Evolutionary's underground submarine base, fighting against dozens of his soldiers.
-Eventually the Evolutionary is defeated by Hercules, the two evolving out of reality.
+Yellowjacket helps battle through the High Evolutionary's underground submarine base, fighting against dozens of his soldiers.
+The High Evolutionary is eventually defeated by Hercules, and the two evolving out of reality.
 She later briefly serves as a member of Superia's Femizons.

 Her second affiliation with the Masters of Evil begins and ends during the Infinity War.
-Her team, led by Doctor Octopus, confronts the Guardians of the Galaxy inside the Avengers Mansion as the Masters had wished to take it over.
+Her team, led by Doctor Octopus, confronts the Guardians of the Galaxy inside the Avengers Mansion as the Masters of Evil had wished to take it over.
 Yellowjacket is soon betrayed by her side.
 Moments later, both teams are overwhelmed by waves of evil aliens.
 These aliens were impersonating all the super-powered beings involved.
 Each double wishes to take over the relevant body.
 Despite many aliens being slain, more show up.

-The Guardians and the Masters both work together to stay alive.
+Both groups work together to stay alive.
 Events in the Infinity War series stop the flow of aliens.
-When Doctor Octopus desires to continue the fight, his men turn on him, not wanting to hurt those who had helped them.
-Yellowjacket is left behind and joined the Guardians.
+Doctor Octopus desires to continue the fight, the group turn against, not wanting to hurt those who had helped them.
+Yellowjacket is left behind and joined the other group.